jsjoeio/joeprevite.com/content/2020-09-07-how-i-launched-my-first-product/index.md

 ## Selling the Product

 The next phase in the process: selling the product.
+Here I broke it into 3 phases

-Let's talk about building a landing page, getting a domain and actually taking money for the product.
+1.  building a landing page
+2.  getting a domain
+3.  taking money for the product

 ### Building a landing page

-Originally, I was going to build a landing page with Next.js and use MDX.
+Originally, I was going to build a landing page with Next.js and MDX.
 I started to build it and then realized I might run out of time.
 Instead, I opted to build it with ConvertKit's landing page builder.

 This worked out surprisingly well.
-I wasn't able to customize how I might if I were writing the HTML, but using their builder allowed me to focus on the [landing page](https://vimforvscode.com/) copy.
+I wasn't able to customize how I might if I were writing the HTML from scratch, but using their builder allowed me to focus on the [landing page](https://vimforvscode.com/) copy.
 I didn't have to make decisions about the design (beyond a few colors) or the tech stack.
-It saved a lot of mental work!
+It saved a lot of mental overhead!

 _Note: If you sign up for the ConvertKit free plan through my [referral link](https://app.convertkit.com/referrals/l/1f35c8a5-e675-4949-97a5-096477d7e095), it increases my subscriber limit by 100 subscribers.
 Think of it as a small way to say, "Thanks!
 Your post convinced me to give ConvertKit a try!"_

 ### Buying a domain

 "You're waiting till after you build the product to buy a domain???" was the common response I received after sharing my plan.
-Contrary to what we usually do, yes, I waited.
+Contrary to what we (developers) usually do, yes, I waited.
 I had a name in my head and I would be lying if I didn't say I checked the domain registrar to make sure it was available.

-I bought the domain through Google Domains for \$12.99/year.
+I bought the domain through Google Domains for \$12.99 year.

 I later learned from a friend that the keywords "vim vscode" receive over 4,000 searches per month!
-A smarter person would use this research to drive their decision around the domain for their product.
-I lucked out.
+A smarter person would have used this research to drive their decision around the domain for their product.
+Future me will do that.
+Me today lucked out.

 ### Actually selling the product

 A month or so before I started working on this, I received an invite to try out [ConvertKit Commerce](https://convertkit.com/commerce).

 "Perfect!
-I'll get to try this out when for my product."
+I'll get to try this out for my product."
 Even though it's still in beta, I accepted the risk and set up my product with it.

 At the time of trying it, it didn't have all the bells and whistles that I wanted such as:

 - coupon codes
-- widget-embed
 - PayPal support

 I made it work through!
 You can see the product page live [here](https://vimforvscode.com/products/exercise-pack).
 I added links to the landing page which then take you to the product page to purchase.
 I was worried the extra click (landing page -> product page) might deter customers, but people still bought it.
 I don't have metrics or data to measure how many people dropped off at the product page though.

-While ConvertKit Commerce is still in beta, you can sign up [here](https://convertkit.com/commerce).
+While ConvertKit Commerce is still in beta, you can sign up for the waiting list [here](https://convertkit.com/commerce).

 ## Marketing the Product